Qard/harlot/README.md

 # Harlot
-With harlot, you can remove a bunch of that extra cruft you add to ever hook you write.
-Harlot also enforces to practice of a vanilla parent hook.
+With harlot, you can remove a bunch of that extra cruft you add to every hook you write.
+Harlot also enforces the practice of using a vanilla parent hook.
 You have no access to the parent hook at all.

 ## Usage